lovetoys/Lovetoys-games/README.md

 ![MAVE](https://raw.github.com/raffomania/MAVE/master/data/gfx/menu/logo.png)

 Mave is a private Project of [Nukesor](https://github.com/Nukesor) and [Raffomania](https://github.com/raffomania).
 The game isn't finished and development is appointed, but the game is still maintained.
-It's just a really bad game, but the code is quite good.
+It's not really fun to play (yet), but the code is quite good.
 Give it a look at Raffomanias [repository](https://github.com/raffomania/mave).